microsoft/clrmd/doc/v2_roadmap.md

 9. SafeWin32Handle -> SafeAccessTokenHandle
 10. Consider removing GetFieldForOffset
 11. Consider enumerating offset in ClrObject.EnumerateReferences.
+12. Add back our debugger so we don't have to use a local csc.

 # .Net Core 5 Dac Wishlist